 Transparent Data Encryption (TDE)

 DBAs should enable TDE for sensitive databases to ensure that data remains encrypted, both in the database files and during backups.
-It is important to securely manage and protect the encryption keys to prevent unauthorized decryption of the data.
+It is important to securely manage and protect the encryption keys to prevent unauthorized data decryption.

 Secure Socket Layer (SSL) or Transport Layer Security (TLS)

-In addition to data at rest, data privacy must also be ensured when data is in transit between the database server and client applications.
-Secure Socket Layer (SSL) and its successor Transport Layer Security (TLS) are encryption protocols that provide secure communication channels.
+In addition to data at rest, privacy must be ensured when data is in transit between the database server and client applications.
+Secure Socket Layer (SSL) and its successor Transport Layer Security (TLS) are encryption standards and protocols that provide secure communication channels.

 DBAs should configure database servers to support SSL/TLS connections and enforce encrypted communication.
-SSL/TLS encryption prevents attackers from intercepting and reading sensitive data during transmission, making it significantly more challenging for them to gain unauthorized access to the data.
-They should obtain SSL/TLS certificates from trusted certificate authorities and configure the database server to use these certificates for secure connections.
+SSL/TLS encryption prevents attackers from intercepting and reading sensitive data during transmission, making it significantly more challenging for them to gain unauthorized access.
+They should obtain SSL/TLS certificates from trusted certificate authorities and configure the database server to use them for secure connections.
 It is essential to regularly update the certificates to ensure the use of up-to-date cryptographic algorithms and protect against known vulnerabilities.

 Furthermore, DBAs should enforce the use of encrypted connections by client applications.
 This can be achieved by configuring the database server to require SSL/TLS connections and rejecting unencrypted connections.
-By employing SSL/TLS encryption, organizations can safeguard sensitive data as it travels between the database and client applications.
+Organizations can safeguard sensitive data by employing SSL/TLS encryption as it travels between the database and client applications.
 Speak with a pro here at Data Sleek to know more.

 Auditing and Monitoring Practices

 Regular auditing and monitoring are essential components of a robust data privacy strategy.
-By implementing comprehensive auditing and monitoring practices, DBAs can identify and address security incidents, detect unusual activities, and ensure compliance with data privacy regulations.
+By implementing comprehensive auditing and monitoring practices, DBAs can identify and address security incidents, detect unusual activities, and ensure database administrator security.

 Database Auditing